xlcteam/rc-scoreboard/README.md

 ### Server installation

 * Install Python, PIP and GIT.
 Make sure the `libevent-dev` is also installed.
+  You can easily installed by running `apt-get install libevent-dev` as root on Debian-like Linux servers.
 * Clone this repository to a directory of your linking.
 * Install all the dependencies by running `$ pip install -r requirements.txt` as superuser